PDF Download: Preservation Chicago’s 2021 Chicago 7 Most Endangered Booklet

 Chicago School industrial buildings are highly adaptable for residential or office use, but the critical factor that determines whether a developer will choose conversion or demolition is typically the underlying zoning.
 If the height allowed by the zoning generally matches the existing building, then developers typically find it more economical to adaptively reuse the existing historic building and convert it to residential or office.

-Eckhart & Swan Company Wheat Mill
+Eckhart & Swan Company Wheat Mill / B.A.
+Eckhart Mill/ ADM Mill

-OVERVIEWEckhart & Swan Company Wheat Mill
+OVERVIEW: Eckhart & Swan Company Wheat Mill / B.A.
+Eckhart Mill/ ADM Mill

-Once a gritty and hard-working meatpacking district, the Fulton Market District has rapidly been transformed into a trendy destination with many new bars, restaurants, residences and offices.The significant reinvestment and rapid development caused the demolition of many of the historic industrial buildings which once dominated this district.
+Once a gritty and hard-working meatpacking district, the Fulton Market District has rapidly been transformed into a trendy destination with many new bars, restaurants, residences and offices.
+The significant reinvestment and rapid development caused the demolition of many of the historic industrial buildings which once dominated this district.

-Unfortunately, the Fulton-Randolph Market Landmark District covered only approximately 12 blocks of the approximately 50 blocks that comprise the neighborhood.
-The majority of the historic industrial buildings in the West Loop are beyond the Landmark District boundaries and are therefore unprotected and are at risk for demolition.
-Not surprisingly, many of the historic buildings close to the Landmark District, but beyond its borders and without protection, have been in the first wave of demolition and replacement.
+Unfortunately, the Fulton-Randolph Market Landmark District covered only approximately 12 blocks of the approximately 50 blocks that compose the neighborhood.
+The majority of the historic industrial buildings in the West Loop are beyond the Landmark District boundaries and are therefore unprotected and are at high risk for demolition.
+Not surprisingly, many of the historic buildings close to the Landmark District, but beyond its borders and without protection, have been lost in the first wave of demolition and replacement.

 Recent losses include the Chicago Machinery Building designed by D.H.
 Burnham & Company in 1910.
-Formerly located at 1217 W. Washington, it was a three-story commercial and industrial building with an outstanding highly ornamented façade and an elaborately detailed cornice.
+Formerly located at 1217 W. Washington Blvd., it was a three-story commercial and industrial building with an outstanding highly ornamented façade and an elaborately detailed cornice.
 The white glazed brick contrasted beautifully with the maroon-colored ornament and arched window openings.
 Despite an intensive preservation advocacy effort, it was demolished in January 2018.

 The Hollenbach Building at 808 W. Lake Street was designed by Worthmann & Steinbach for Hollenbach Seed Company in 1912.
 It was a three-story red brick elegant building with terra cotta ornament and an articulated cornice.
 Though located only a few hundred feet from the protections of the Fulton-Randolph Market Landmark District, it was demolished in January 2021.